endymion1818/deliciousreverie/src/pages/post/dont-hate-on-jamstack-letter-to-matt.md

 ## Progression

-For me, this change happened when I realised I was struggling to progress as a developer, and that in order to move forward, I needed to move away from that platform.
+For me, this change happened when I realised I was struggling to progress as a developer, or even to find enjoyable work, where I could produce things I could be proud of.
+And that in order to move forward, I needed to move away from that platform.
 I found 3 things that were damaging my development career:

-1. The WordPress API is often inconsistent. `get_posts`, `the_posts`, `WP_Post` vs `WP_Term`,`get_header(`) or `get_search_form()` versus the rest of the `get_*()` functions ... trying to find my way around this API doesn't help someone develop good habits, or understand how an API _should_ work.
+1. The WordPress API is often inconsistent. `get_the_content()` vs `the_content()`, `WP_Post` vs `WP_Term`,`get_header()` or `get_search_form()` versus the rest of the `get_*()` functions ... trying to find my way around this API doesn't help someone develop good habits, or understand how an API _should_ work.

 2. WordPress hasn't moved on from PHP 5.
 This means learning newer aspects of the language has been impossible and left me unprepared to work on other platforms.
 I could only get another job working with WordPress, which meant I was unlikely to ever move out of the cottage industry that provides.